Wherever you go in New Zealand, north or south, inland or near the coast, you are likely to be close by to some pretty good trout fishing.

 The weather conditions rarely matter either – in fact rain is often believed to get the fish moving and feeding.

-For more information about Fishing Locations and Access in each of the regions of New Zealand, select a region by clicking on the interactive map at the top right of this page.
-Then click on the 'Fishing Locations & Access' link in the right hand menu to see information on fishing spots in that region.
+For more information about Fishing Locations and Access, select a region from the 'Regions' menu tab at the top right of this page.
+Then, either use the interactive map on the region's homepage or click on the 'Fishing Locations & Access' link in the right hand menu for more information on fishing spots and access.

-For the 2007-08 National Angling Survey of anglers' usgae of lakes and rivers managed by Fish & Game NZ, click here.
+For the 2007-08 National Angling Survey of anglers' usage of lakes and rivers managed by Fish & Game NZ, click here.